alon-redis/cpsTestCpp/README.md

 ## Output
 The program will continuously output:
 - Number of connections established in the last second
+- The average latency (The latency measurement starts just before opening the connection and ends immediately after closing it, encompassing the entire request lifecycle)

 Press Ctrl+C to stop the test and exit the program.